AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/creating-a-first-party-look-alike-model.md

 kt: 1805
 ---

-# Creating a First Party Look-Alike Model in AAM {#creating-a-first-party-look-alike-model-in-aam}
+# Creating a [!UICONTROL First Party] Look-Alike [!UICONTROL Model] in AAM {#creating-a-first-party-look-alike-model-in-aam}

-In this video you will learn how to create a first party look-alike model, so that you can find more of your own visitors who look like your converters.
+In this video you will learn how to create a [!UICONTROL first party] look-alike [!UICONTROL model], so that you can find more of your own visitors who look like your converters.

 >[!VIDEO](https://video.tv.adobe.com/v/23504/?quality=12)